okeeffed/developer-notes/manual/Design-Patterns/Mediator.md

 # Mediator

-Mediator is a behavioural design pattern
+Mediator is a behavioural design pattern which helps when there are many objects communicating with each other.

 ## Example